Pumpkin and Feta Muffins Recipe

 Pumpkin and Feta Muffins

 The recipe calls for 2 cups of flour.
 There are a couple different flour combinations you might explore.
 The original: you can use unbleached all-purpose flour - 2 cups / 9 oz / 260g.
 Alternatively, I use equal parts APF and spelt flour which translates to 1 cup / 4.5 oz/ 130g APF + 1 cup / 4 oz / 115g spelt flour.
 I might try a whole wheat pastry flour version next time - using 2/3 wpp + 1/3 apf, the first time around - to see how that goes.
-You might need to add an extra splash of milk though.
+You might need to add an extra splash of milk though.1 tablespoon unsalted butterPreheat oven to 405F / 200C, with rack in the top third.
+Use the butter to grease a 12-hole muffin pan and set aside.

 2 tablespoons olive oil